On this page:

 32.14 - Selecting students for OS-HELP

-The OS-HELP Guidelines set out the procedures that a provider must follow when selecting students to receive OS-HELP [HESA section 118-15].
+The OS-HELP Guidelines set out the procedures that a provider must follow when selecting students to receive OS-HELP [HESA section 118-15, OS-HELP Guidelines chapter 2].
 The OS-HELP Guidelines require a provider to establish its own OS‑HELP selection policy.

 What must be included in an OS-HELP policy?

 The OS-HELP policy must set out open, fair, and transparent procedures that a provider will use in making decisions about the selection of students for OS-HELP.
 The selection of students for OS-HELP must be based on merit [HESA subsection 19-35(2)].